ogspiderx/Lila/replit.md

     *   Custom green highlight for text selection.
     *   Desktop notifications that trigger when the tab is not focused, with permission management and auto-close features.
     *   Notification sounds that respect user settings and play only when the tab is not focused.
+    *   **Video Background System**: Customizable Totoro-themed video backgrounds with full controls for opacity, blur, brightness, contrast, and saturation.
+Settings persist in localStorage with real-time preview.

 ## External Dependencies